 Let’s say a user wants to set the temperature of their bedroom AC from a mobile application while leaving from the office, then the AC unit sends a notification to a mobile application when the desired temperature is achieved.

-The IoT solution for the above use case would have the following components:
+The IoT solution for the above Applications would have the following components:

 Mobile Application: User can set the AC temperature on his/her mobile application.

 User Access Cloud: The mobile application sends the temperature value to a user access cloud using Rest APIs and also updates the database.